Miners keep FTSE on track for weekly gain as Anglo beats consensus

 * Tate & Lyle, Rolls Royce extend fall after results

-LONDON, Feb 14 (Reuters) - Basic-materials shares helped to keep Britain's top equity index on track for a second straight weekly gain on Friday, offsetting a retailing sector pulled lower by WM Morrison.
+LONDON, Feb 14 (Reuters) - Basic materials shares helped keep Britain's top equity index on track for a second straight weekly gain on Friday after strong results from global miner Anglo American.

-Decent results from Anglo American helped to encourage the broader sector.
-The company beat consensus with its 2013 operating profit and reported a profit at its platinum unit.
+Anglo's stock rose 1.2 percent after the firm beat consensus with its 2013 operating profit and reported a profit at its platinum unit.

-"The results from Anglo platinum are pretty good and ... they're getting costs down," said Matthew Hasson, the director of mining equity sales at Numis Securities.
+"The results from Anglo platinum are pretty good and... they're getting costs down," said Matthew Hasson, director of mining equity sales at Numis Securities.

 Global strategists at Citi recommended investing in basic materials shares with an emerging market exposure, highlighting lower capital expenditure and improved cashflow generation.